-At the time of acquisition, six of the wind farms in the portfolio (Cotton Farm, Earl's Hall Farm, Kildrummy, Maerdy, Middlemoor and Stroupster) had less than two years' operational data.
+At the time of acquisition, seven of the wind farms in the portfolio (Cotton Farm, Earl's Hall Farm, Kildrummy, Maerdy, Middlemoor, Stroupster and Clyde Extension) had less than twelve months' operational data.
 Consequently, in line with the Group's policy of applying a wind energy true-up to wind farms which have only recently entered into operation, the purchase price for these wind farms may be adjusted so that it is based on a two year operational record, once the operational data has become available.